abap2UI5/abap2UI5-launchpad_proxy_app/README.md

 This project allows the integration of abap2UI5 apps to
 * SAP Fiori Launchpad (on-premise)
 * SAP Build Workzone Launchpad (cloud)
-* SAP Mobile Start (device)
+* SAP Mobile Start

-### Functionality

-It encapsulates abap2UI5 into a frontend UI5 app which can be deployed to:
+It encapsulates abap2UI5 into a frontend UI5 app which can be deployed to (1) SAP BTP or (2) ABAP Backend (S/4, R/3).
+It calls your abap2UI5 apps via an OData Service using the Destination Service.
+The abap2UI5 apps can be developed in (1) S/4 Cloud (2) SAP BTP ABAP Environment or (3) S/4 On-Premise (via Cloud Conector).
-* SAP BTP
-* ABAP Backend (S/4, R/3)

-And calls your abap2UI5 apps via an OData Service using the Destination Service:
-* S/4 Cloud
-* SAP BTP ABAP Environment
-* S/4 On-Premise (via Cloud Conector)

 ### Installation
 The project consists of three additional branchens: